Tomato and Onion Salad

 Recipe Ingredients:

-Here’s everything you’ll need to make this tomato and onion salad recipe, along with how to prep the ingredients.
+Here’s everything you’ll need to make this tomato and onion salad recipe.
 See the recipe card below for the exact quantities.

 Ingredients for Tomato Onion Salad in glass bowls.